Nielatrue/homeworkweek1/README.md

 What are some limitations of this dataset?

 What are some other possible tables and/or graphs that we could create, and what additional value would they provide?

-Use your data to determine whether the mean or the median better summarizes the data.

-Use your data to determine if there is more variability with successful or unsuccessful campaigns.
-Does this make sense?
-Why or why not?